xanthospap/gnss-ts/readme.md

       ```

    * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
      Eigen is *a is a C++ template library for linear algebra*.
-Very easy to install, follow the description in the documentation (eg http://eigen.tuxfamily.org/dox/GettingStarted.html).
+Very easy to install, follow the description in the [documentation] (http://eigen.tuxfamily.org/dox/GettingStarted.html).

 ## Installation